hrin-yoon/4D-RADAR/README.md

 $ rqt_graph # terminal 4
 ```
 ##### < Multi PC communication >
+- If you are using multiple computers, each computer will require its own configuration.
+We'll use communication between two PCs as an example.
-- If you want to communicate in multi pc, You need to open 4 terminal. ( PC1 - 1, PC2 - 3)
+- To communicate between two PCs, you need to open 4 terminals (1 on PC1 and 3 on PC2).

 ```cmd
 $ python3 psudo_radar.py # terminal 1 in PC1